Velocidex/velociraptor-docs/content/blog/2023/2023-05-05-release-notes-0.6.9/_index.md

 containing artifact definitions.
 For example, the artifact exchange is simply a zip file with artifact definitions.

-Previously artifact packs could only be upload in their entirety and always had an "Exchange" prefix prepended.
+Previously artifact packs could only be uploaded in their entirety and always had an "Exchange" prefix prepended.
 However in this release the UI was revamped to allow only some artifacts to be imported from the pack and customize the prefix.